RTEMS/rtems-docs/eng/fv/refinement.rst

 Performing Tests
 ^^^^^^^^^^^^^^^^

-At this point, ``waf`` can be invoked in the main ``rtems`` directory as normal, and the tests will get built.
+At this point build RTEMS as normal. e.g., with ``waf``, and the tests will get built.
 The executable will be found in the designated build directory, *(e.g.):*

  ``rtems/build/sparc/gr740/testsuites/validation/ts-model-0.exe``

- This can be run using the ``sis`` simulator, or directly on the hardware, if available.
+ This can be run using the simulator, or directly on the hardware, if available.

- Both building the code and running on the simulator is also automated.
+ Both building the code and running on the simulator is also automated (see :ref:`FormalToolSetup`).

 Traceability
 ------------

 Traceability between requirements, specifications, designs, code, and tests, is a key part of any qualification/certification effort.
 The test generation methodology developed here supports this in two ways, when refining an
 annotation:

 1. If the annotation is for a declaration of some sort, the annotation itself